sfc-gh-sweingartner/CortexChartsV5/README.md

 # CortexCharts V3

-CortexCharts is a powerful visualization tool designed to work seamlessly with Snowflake, offering an intuitive interface for creating and managing various types of charts and visualizations.
-This tool is perfect for data analysts and business users who want to create compelling visual representations of their data.
+CortexCharts is a Streamlit in Snowflake app that offers an intuitive interface for creating and managing various types of charts and visualizations against Cortex Analyst.
+This tool is perfect for data analysts and business users who want to use Text 2 SQL to create compelling visual representations of their data.

+This V3 is an uplift from V2 to add mapping capabilites.

+You can find V2 here: https://github.com/sfc-gh-sweingartner/CortexCharts/tree/main

 ## Features